GravityTwin/PolytopiaGuide/README.md

 ```
 Warrior 2 will not likely survive the next turn.
 I moved it to the nearby Mountain tile, so I can get a better look at Bardur's territory, thanks to the extended line of sight afforded by the Mountain.

-The presence of Fish tiles indicates that there's a Village to the south east of Pocha- – I'll move Warrior 1 (Raft) in that direction next turn.
+The presence of Fish tiles indicates that there's a Village to the southeast of Pocha- – I'll move Warrior 1 (Raft) in that direction next turn.

 ```